alzhraniFouz/BELA/README.md

 ```console
 $ node par.js
 ```
-if everything works fine you should get an output like below and a json file *par-report.json*.
+if everything works fine, you should get an output like below and a json file *par-report.json*.

 ![PAR Screenshot](docs/PAR.png)